wp-plugins/socialauth-wp/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Added admin controlled email verification for new users.
+This is quite useful where login provider do no validate user e-mail, enabling this will allow only users with active email account to register with you WordPress site.
+* Added an option in admin-settings to enable showing on login provider icons on comment and registration page, this is will help users to directly logon from there without going to login page.
+* Fixed a bug on admin-settings page where 'provider ordering' block was throwing error on new setup.
+* Updated some code blocks to get more quality and made changes to some messages to make them more meaningful.

 = 1.3.2 =
 * Logged -in user profile picture/avatar source can be controlled from plugin settings.
-By default wordpress tries to fetch avatar from Http://gravatar.com using email address in you profile, you can overide that seting from plugin settings page and force wordpress to get profile pciture/avatar from social media provider user is currently logged-in with.
+By default WordPress tries to fetch avatar from Http://gravatar.com using email address in you profile, you can override that setting from plugin settings page and force WordPress to get profile picture/avatar from social media provider user is currently logged-in with.

 = 1.2.2 =
 * Added functionality to set display order of providers on login page